OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/guides/artifacts/index.md

 You to fulfill the following requirements to follow this walkthrough.

+- A machine having Ubuntu22.04 LTS installed
+- Ipv6 support, thus, WSL is no suitable
 - Access to a GCP project
-- A machine having Ubuntu22.04 LTS installed
+- Gcloud cli installed
 - Git installed on your machine
-- Python3 installed on your machine
 - [Unfurl](https://github.com/onecommons/unfurl){target=_blank} installed on your machine
 - Terraform installed on your machine
 - Terraform is already authenticated